Skip to content

 Mixed

-Reptiles are not perpetually cold.
-Ectothermic animals like lizards bask to reach body temperatures of 35 to 42 degrees Celsius, which overlap with typical mammalian temperatures.
-The key difference is the source of heat, not the actual temperature achieved.
+Reptiles are not perpetually cold-bodied.
+Ectothermic animals such as lizards can bask in the sun to raise their body temperature to between roughly 35 and 42 degrees Celsius, a range that overlaps substantially with typical mammalian body temperatures.
+The real distinction between the two groups is the source of the heat used to regulate body temperature, not the actual temperature ultimately achieved.

 Ostriches bury their heads in sand